kxdang/ffmpeg-batch-srt-extractor/README.md

 ```
 Automatically takes any .mkv file with .ASS subtitles and generates .en.srt subtitle files with the same name for PLEX.
 You must have ffmpeg installed on your machine.

+For multi-stream subtitles, run:
+`ffmpeg -i your_file.mkv`

+Find the english subtitle stream number X.

+Replace the ffmpeg line with the number X to extract it.
+`ffmpeg -i "%%F" -map 0:X -c:s srt "!output_file!"`

 ![](https://i.imgur.com/nFzZo3e.gif)
 # How to use on Windows